⭐️ Delving deeper into packaging materials with rigid boxes

 You can probably guess how flexible and rigid packaging diverge just by their names.

-Rigid packaging is a trending packaging segment, consisting of metal, plastic, wood, paper, and other materials and refers to hard, solid packaging contrary to its alternative – flexible packaging.
+Rigid packaging is a trending packaging segment, consisting of thick paperboard and refers to hard, solid packaging contrary to its alternative – flexible packaging.

 Rigid packaging, as the name suggests, won’t change its shape.
 It offers strong construction and support and is comparatively more luxurious in the look and feel.